 Where ever there’s risk, we should be practicing risk mitigation; what can be done to do that in connection with a college education?

 - Don’t use college as a default when you don’t know what career to enter—the risks are too high to just “get a degree in something”.
 Some life experience might help more than spending time in college.

 - Set a limit on how much money you’re prepared to borrow to pay for your education—lenders and colleges aren’t putting any limits on how much a student can borrow so it’s up to the student and the student’s family.
 You can for example, set the upper limit on student loans to no more than the expected salary for the first year in the new career.
 Any metric is better than sky’s-the-limit.

 - Look for less expensive college options, such as spending the first two years at a community college or commuting to school rather than living away where room and board can more than double the cost of your education.

 - Consider the alternatives to a college education.
-Would you be better suited to be a plumber?
+Would you be better suited as a plumber?
 If you think you’d like to be self-employed do you think college will help you get there?
 Or is there some other path the might be more effective?